DEFRA/rpa-mit-reference-data/README.md

 | POSTGRES_PASS       	| password 	|

 ### Add Private Package Feed
-This project uses a private NuGet package to store seed data.
+This project uses a private NuGet package to store seed data for the SeedProvider project.

 Follow this guide to add the private feed to Visual Studio: